 Try Hazeya in Hiroshima or Sometarō in Asakusa, Tokyo.
-Sometarō has the added novelty of letting you cook your own on your table grill.
+Sometarō has the added novelty of letting you cook your own, on a table grill.

 Crispy balls filled with a gooey octopus centre and the usual toppings of okono sauce, kewpie mayo, bonito flakes and nori powder.
 You can find takoyaki at most street food places but Osaka’s Dotonburi area is definitely the most popular.
 One place even has a giant takoyaki ball sitting above it, which is not out of place in a street with giant crabs, sushi pieces, octopus and whales.